 Naturopathic doctors are trained as primary health care providers and can effectively treat both acute and chronic health conditions.
-The focus of ND’s is on treating the whole person and isn’t focused solely on symptom relief.
+The focus of ND’s is on treating the whole person, not solely on symptom relief.
 The body has an amazing innate ability to heal itself, and symptoms that you experience are your body’s way of telling you that something is out of balance.
 Naturopathic Medicine tries to realign your body, to alleviate the cause of disease, rather than just symptom management.
 Naturopathic Doctors use individualized treatments to initiate your body’s own healing strength.
 The result is a safe, effective, and long lasting treatment that strengthens your body’s resistance to disease.

 Naturopathic doctors must complete a minimum of 3 years of undergraduate studies before starting the rigorous 4-year full time Naturopathic program at one of the 5 accredited schools in North America.
 After completion of the program ND’s must pass 4 days of board certified examinations in order to apply for their licence.